Ali Haji (actor)

-Ali Haji (born 30 October 1999) is an Indian actor and writer who rose to fame in Yoodlee films's Noblemen (2018) directed by Vandana Kataria.
+Master Ali Haji (born 30 October 1999) is an Indian actor and writer who rose to fame in Yoodlee films's Noblemen (2018) directed by Vandana Kataria.
 He portrayed a character named Shay Sharma, a struggling adolescent who goes through a life of loss and innocence at his new school.
 He won the Best Child Actor at the New York Indian Film Festival because of his performance in the movie Noblemen.

 Before his breakthrough, he assumed smaller roles in several films.
 In Fanaa, he portrayed Rehan Qadri Jr. who was Aamir Khan and Kajol's son.
 He was Ranveer Singh "Champ" in the 2007 film Ta Ra Rum Pum, where he also played as Saif Ali Khan and Rani Mukerji's son.